ELIGIBILITY FOR SOCIAL SECURITY DISABILITY BENEFITS

 Types of SSD Benefits Available

 Coping with change is never easy.
 Living your life one way and having it completely altered because of a disability presents many physical, emotional, and financial challenges.
 You may be eligible for Social Security Disability (SSD) benefits, either through Social Security Disability Insurance (SSDI) or the Supplemental Security Income (SSI) program.
 Both programs are administered by the Social Security Administration (SSA) as a safety net to ameliorate the difficulties caused by disability.
 If approved, you may receive retroactive cash benefits, ongoing monthly cash benefits, and health insurance (Medicare, Medicaid, or both).
 You may also be entitled to a free bus pass or access to Section 8 public housing for the disabled.
-As a premier Social Security Disability law firm serving Providence, South County, Warwick, and Woonsocket, Marasco & Nesselbush helps thousands of disabled individuals in Rhode Island, Massachusetts and Connecticut obtain the disability benefits they need and deserve.
+As a premier Social Security Disability law firm serving Providence, South County, Warwick, and Woonsocket, Marasco & Nesselbush helps thousands of disabled individuals in Rhode Island and Massachusetts obtain the disability benefits they need and deserve.

 If you qualify for Social Security Disability Insurance, depending on the circumstances, you (and possibly family members) will receive monthly cash benefits, among other benefits.
 However, you will only receive benefits if you are “insured” through the Social Security system, which means that you have worked long enough and paid enough in Social Security taxes.